The best coastal hikes in NSW

 • Difficulty: Grade 4

-If you like your NSW multi-day hikes with a side of coastal bliss, make sure to make the Yuraygir Coastal Walk the next one on your to-do list.
-Spanning a monstrous 65km and requiring four to five days to complete, this Grade 4 track brings you to the Clarence Valley in northern NSW.
-Situated between Coffs Harbour and Byron Bay, you'll be walking the eastern edge of Yuraygir National Park along NSW's longest portion of undeveloped coastline.
+Spanning a monstrous 65km and requiring four to five days to complete, the Yuraygir Coastal Walk, a Grade 4 track, brings you to the Clarence Valley in northern NSW.
+Situated between Coffs Harbour and Yamba, you'll be walking the eastern edge of Yuraygir National Park along NSW's longest portion of undeveloped coastline.

-Make a trip of it by tackling the new 27km Tomaree Coastal Walk, which begins at Tomaree Head and weaves through pretty angophora forestsmall coastal communities and past secluded beaches to the culturally significant Worimi Conservation Lands.
-The full journey is best experienced as an overnight walk staying at nearby off-park accommodation, however, it can also completed in three days for a more leisurely pace.
+Beginning at Tomaree Head and weaving through pretty angophora forest, small coastal communities and past secluded beaches to the culturally significant Worimi Conservation Lands, the Tomaree Coastal Walk is a lesson in NSW beach beauty, and an ideal city getaway.
+The full journey is best experienced as an overnight walk staying at nearby off-park accommodation, however, it can also be completed in three days for a more leisurely pace.

 Kiama Coast Walk

-• In a nutshell: Ocean views, spectacular rock formations and unspoilt beaches, broken up by the charming seaside villages of the Kiama region.
+• In a nutshell: Ocean views, spectacular rock formations and unspoiled beaches, broken up by the charming seaside villages of the Kiama region.

 • Difficulty: Grade 3

-Coastal drama awaits on the wild and wonderful Kiama Coast Walk, stretching from the Minnamurra River in the north to Werri Beach, in the town of Gerringong, in the south.
-Along the way lie ancient rock formations, record-breaking blowholes, windswept headlands and postcard-perfect beaches, not to mention plenty of places to refuel.
-If you’re visiting between May and November, keep watch for humpback whales, especially from the designated platforms: Minnamurra Whale Watching Platform or Gerringong Whale Watching Platform.
-Highlights include Cathedral RocksBombo HeadlandBoneyardKiama BlowholeLittle Blowhole and Werri Lagoon, just to name a few.
+Coastal drama awaits on the wild and wonderful Kiama Coast Walk, stretching from the Minnamurra River to Gerringong’s Werri Beach.
+Along the way, see ancient rock formations, windswept headlands and postcard-perfect beaches.
+If hiking between May and November, keep watch for humpback whales, especially from the Minnamurra Whale Watching Platform or Gerringong Whale Watching Platform.
+Highlights include Cathedral RocksBombo HeadlandBoneyardKiama BlowholeLittle Blowhole and Werri Lagoon

-Rise early if you want to tackle the entire trail in a day – it’s possible, but many choose to break it up and complete just one of its three sections at a time: North, Mid and South, each section is 5-8 km.
+If you’re an early riser you may be able to tackle the entire trail in a day, but many choose to break it up and complete one section at a time: north, mid and south, each approximately 5km to 8km.

 • In a nutshell: An amazing way to explore the natural beauty and signature landmarks of one of the most beloved spots in NSW.

-• Parking?
-There is paid parking on the streets near the start of the walk, and there are car parks at The Pass, Captain Cook lookout, Wategos Beach and the lighthouse.
-You can also walk from Byron Bay to the start of the trail – it’s less than 30 minutes from the centre of town.
+• Parking: There is paid parking on the streets near the start of the walk, and there are car parks at The Pass, Captain Cook lookout, Wategos Beach and Cape Byron Lighthouse.
+You can also walk from Main Beach to the start of the trail – it’s less than 30 minutes.

 • Distance: 3.7km loop